How Long Do Newspaper Articles Stay Online?

 Is there anything I can do to fight negative news articles?

 The good news is that you don’t have to leave your reputation up to chance.
-In other words, you don’t have to allow front-page headlines to dominate your online presence or your brand.
+In other words, you don’t have to allow front-page headlines to dominate your online presence or brand.

 Our team has helped thousands remove and suppress negative newspaper articles from search results.
 We know how to make your name shine on the web.